KGTV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Until October 2012, the station has carried TheCoolTV on its second digital subchannel.
 It was later replaced with the Live Well Network.

 On April 15, 2015, LWN was replaced with Laff.

 On May 1, 2017, Scripps took over the affiliation for the MeTV classic television network in San Diego, and placed the subchannel on KGTV-DT2, along with an analog simulcast on KZSD-LP; two months earlier the Azteca affiliation moved to XHDTV-TDT2 temporarily, then to XHAS-TDT on July 1, all of which involved the move of The CW affiliation from XETV to MeTV's former slot on KFMB-DT2, and Telemundo from XHAS to KNSD-DT20 (now KUAN-LD).
 During an interim period from mid-March to the end of April that year, KGTV-DT2 carried a continuous loop of the latest newscast produced by the station.

+On November 15, 2024, Scripps News has been replaced with Laff, as Scripps News has switched its focus on streaming, ending over-the-air broadcast.